Download: Physical Distancing Guidelines for Restaurants and Bars [PDF]

-At the Office of Nightlife, we thank you for participation and here to support you through this challenging time.
+We thank you for participating and want you to know we are here to support you through this challenging time.

 New York City's Office of Nightlife serves as a central point of contact among the nightlife industry, community, and City agencies.
 Our goal is to help ensure a more vibrant, viable, safe, fair, and well managed nightlife environment in New York City.
 Nightlife is a vital part of the city's economy, culture, and identity, supporting nearly 300,000 jobs and generating $35.1 billion in economic impact.
 New York’s nightlife has also long been an important incubator of cultural movements and continues to provide spaces for connection, creativity, and personal expression.